 Keeping in touch with family, friends and your community at large goes a long way in sustaining feelings of belonging.
 In fact, the Modern Australian Communities report has found a large majority of Australian seniors value having strong ties to their community.
 30.4% of surveyed seniors say they know the most of their neighbour’s names, while a further 18.2% say they know all their neighbour’s names.
 Meanwhile, 56.5% believe the quality of your life is reflected by the quality of your local community.

 But what do you do when you’re separated from the people you want to be close to?
 Skype is a popular app that allows you keep in touch with individuals and groups alike.
 You can send instant messages, make voice calls, and host video conferences with the people you want to keep in touch with.
+There’s Facebook, where you can connect with your friends and family and share updates, as well as follow businesses you might be interested in, like Seasons.
 Meanwhile, you can use an app like Cloze that organises all your contact’s information, including emails, phone calls, plans to meet up, notes, follow-ups, and social media.

 Just as it’s important to stay active in your seniors years, you need to make sure you’re eating properly as well.
-Just like with exercise, you should always consult your GP when considering what foods you should be eating.
+You should always consult your GP when considering what foods you should be eating.